codescalers/www_codescalers_egypt/README.md

 ### Adding at CS Academy page
 1. go to /content/page/cs-academy/
-2. create new folder with name of post or copy folder from old bost and rename it.
+2. create new folder with name of post or copy folder from old post and rename it.
 3. add image to the post and update md data.

 Staging https://www2.codescalers-egypt.com/